 Frederic Leighton (1830-1896)

-The original is part of private collection of Juan Antonio Perez Simon, a telecommunications billionaire, who's passion are paintings in Victorian style.
+The original is thepart of private collection of Juan Antonio Perez Simon, a telecommunications billionaire, who's passion are paintings in Victorian style.
 The painting below was made in 1880, when Leighton was already 50 years old.

 Flaming June, the painting from 1895, is now considered one of Leighton's major works, yet it went through several ups and downs in the last century.
-First mystery surrounding the painting is a model for sleeping model.
+The first mystery surrounding the painting is a model for sleeping model.
 Before mentioned Dorothy Dene and another Leighton's favorite Marie Loyd are among most believable candidates.

 The artist at first wanted to use the sleeping woman to adorn a marble bath in one of his other paintings, but soon decided to use it on its own, in well-known tradition of sleeping nymphs and naiads.
 He invested a lot of time to find the perfect sleeping position, full of sensuality, yet as much natural as possible.
 Her right shoulder caused particular trouble to him.
 Leighton made at least five sketches (four nudes) before even started with the painting.

 Let's finish our journey into the world of Leighton's imagination and fondness for redheads with another mythological character and one of the most notorious femmes fatales - Helen of Troy.
-Tha painting was made in 1865.
+The painting was made in 1865.

 Helen of Troy